Liberty (advocacy group)

 Liberty, formerly, and still formally, called the National Council for Civil Liberties (NCCL), is an advocacy group and membership organisation based in the United Kingdom, which challenges unjust laws, protects civil liberties and promotes human rights.
 It does this through the courts, in Parliament and in the wider community.
 Liberty also aims to engender a "rights culture" within British society.
 The NCCL was founded in 1934 by Ronald Kidd and Sylvia Crowther-Smith (later Scaffardi), motivated by their humanist convictions.

 During the 1950s, the NCCL campaigned for reform of the mental health system, under which people known to be sane but deemed 'morally defective' – unmarried mothers, for example – could be locked up in an asylum.
 By 1957, the campaign had seen the release of around 2,000 inmates, the abolition of the Mental Deficiency Act 1913, and the establishment of new Mental Health Review Tribunals which culminated in the Mental Health Act 1959.

 Since 2016, Liberty's work has been dominated by a High Court challenge to the Investigatory Powers Act, as well as campaigning against the so-called 'hostile environment' policies which allow indefinite immigration detention in the UK.

-In Autumn 2019, the organisation set up Liberty Investigates, an editorially independent journalism unit.
+In autumn 2019, the organisation set up Liberty Investigates, an editorially independent journalism unit.
 Its initial focus was on how the coronavirus pandemic affects Human Rights in the UK.

 History

 Foundation and early years

-The immediate spur to the organisation's formation was the National Hunger March of 1932.
-The first Secretary was Ronald Kidd, and first President was the novelist E. M. Forster; Vice-Presidents were the politician and author A. P. Herbert and the journalist Kingsley Martin of the New Statesman.
+The National Council for Civil Liberties (NCCL) was founded in 1934, following the events at the end of the National Hunger March 1932 and in advance of the second hunger march.
+The inaugural meeting took place in the church of St. Martin-in-the-Fields in London on 22 February, and a letter published in The Times and The Guardian newspapers announced the formation of the group, citing "the general and alarming tendency to encroachment on the liberty of the citizen" as the reason for its establishment.
+The first Secretary was Ronald Kidd, and first President was the novelist E. M. Forster; vice-presidents were the politician and author A. P. Herbert and the journalist Kingsley Martin of the New Statesman.
 H. G. Wells, Lewis Clive, Vera Brittain, Clement Attlee, Rebecca West, Edith Summerskill and Harold Laski were also founder members.

-The National Council for Civil Liberties (NCCL) was founded in 1934.
-The inaugural meeting took place in the church of St. Martin-in-the-Fields in London on 22 February.
-A letter published in The Times and The Guardian newspapers announced the formations of the group, citing "the general and alarming tendency to encroachment on the liberty of the citizen" as the reason for its establishment.
 The first campaign was against the criminalisation of pacifist or anti-war literature.
 Under the proposed Incitement to Disaffection Bill, commonly known as the 'Sedition Bill', it would have been a criminal offence to possess pacifist literature, for example anti-war pamphlets.
 Although the Bill became law as the Incitement to Disaffection Act 1934, NCCL succeeded in watering it down.
 Other prominent early themes included campaigning against fascists, against film censorship and support for striking miners in Nottinghamshire.